 Also known as common water snakes, northern water snakes are large water snakes in Georgia that are often mistaken for venomous cottonmouths.
 These snakes (Nerodia sipedon) can reach lengths of almost 4.5 feet long, with females being larger than males.
 Northern water snakes are brown or brownish-black with dark crossband markings on their neck and blotches on their bodies.
 They always live near permanent water sources – such as rivers, streams, swamps, and ponds.
 One of their favorite ways to spend their day is basking on logs and rocks in the sun next to the water.
 However, they are always quick to flee back into it at the first sign of danger.

 Northern water snakes mainly hunt along the water’s edge during the day, and their diet includes small fish, frogs, salamanders, birds, and mammals.
 They also hunt during the night, where they concentrate on small fish in the shallows.
 Although they are not venomous, northern water snakes can be aggressive if they are threatened.
-They have a unique defense mechanism whereby their saliva contains an anticoagulant which causes their bites to bleed more than normal.
+They have a unique defense mechanism whereby their saliva contains an anticoagulant that causes their bites to bleed more than normal.

 5. Green Water Snake